zetaPRIME/pf-brew/systems/drive-arts.md

 **Range:** Weapon
 A rapid flurry of slashing blows with no regard for accuracy.

-Make attack rolls against a target in range until one fails, adding a cumulative -2 penalty for each past the first.
+Make attack rolls against a target in range until one fails, using your highest bonus with a cumulative -2 penalty for each roll past the first.
 You deal 1dX bleed damage, where X is twice the number of successes. *(If X is more than 12, you instead deal as many d12s as go into X plus dY, Y being the remainder.)*

 ## Drive Arts - Burst Driver